stfnwong/lernomatic/doc/trainer.md

             self.acc_history = None
 ```

+See the [history section](trainer-history) for more detail about history implementation.

 #### `_send_to_device()`
 Finally the model(s) are sent the the target device.
 In the simple case, this is just a wrapper around `LernomaticModel.send_to()` with the trainers device as the argument.
 More complex trainers may contain multiple models, and in those cases this method should be overridden to send all required components to the correct device (or devices, should that be required).